eXascaleInfolab/2018-Internship-TableDetection/README.md

 - There is a simple Registration and Login system in place.
 Currently everyone can register and use this tool.
 - There is a Lock to prevent multiple users to start queries at the same time.
 Only one query can run at the same time, other users will have to wait until the query terminates.
 - The table detection only starts if the Crawling tab is kept open, or table detection is started manually.
-- Once table detection is started it will finish even if the tab is closed.
+- Once table detection is started it will finish even if the tab is closed (though as of now the lock has to be released manually in that case).

 ### Technologies used